BlenderVR/manual/manual/components/processor-file.rst

 ---------------------

  We commonly use the same interactions on different scenes.
 For instance, the Head Control Navigation system is useful on most scenes.
- Blender-VR allows the developer to have a "generic" processor that all other processors will be able to use by inheritance.
+ BlenderVR allows the developer to have a "generic" processor that all other processors will be able to use by inheritance.
 You can add an intermediate processor by adding a line at the beginning of your processor:

 .. code:: python

    blendervr.processor.appendProcessor(os.path.join(blenderVR_root, 'samples', 'processors.py'))

-This line specifically adds the ``processors.py`` (from folder ``samples`` of Blender-VR) processor to each processor in the sample folder.
+This line specifically adds the ``processors.py`` (from folder ``samples`` of BlenderVR) processor to each processor in the sample folder.
 This processor proposes:

 Inside the ``virtual environment``: